Physics-50/Module-3/docs/index.md

 2. [Week 2 - Investigating Systematic Errors](week2)
     - Checkpoint: A figure with best values for the wavelength of your laser pointer for results from two different diffraction gratings (500 lines/mm and 1000 lines/mm), and the results from exploring a significant source of systematic error
 3. Week 3
-    - A draft sequence of figures with that show the results of your experimernt: the value for the wavelength of your laser pointer and details of the approach taken to improve the accuracy of the results.
+    - A draft sequence of figures with that show the results of your experiment: the value for the wavelength of your laser pointer and details of the approach taken to improve the accuracy of the results.
 4. Week 4 - Scientific Communication Phase
     - Deliverable: a scientific poster communicating your results.